 \subsection{A delocalization procedure}

-The normal strategy would be to simultaneously apply the Gaussian-localized inequalities \eqref{eq:pdecarleman2} and \eqref{eq:odecarleman2g} to suitably cut-off versions of $\ve{W}$ and $\ve{Y}$ and sum the result to deduce the decay estimate needed for the induction step.
-However \eqref{eq:odecarleman2g} is too lossy to allow us to do this in a single application.
+Ideally, we would next apply the Gaussian-localized estimates \eqref{eq:pdecarleman2} and \eqref{eq:odecarleman2g} directly to (suitably cut-off versions of) $\ve{W}$ and $\ve{Y}$ and sum the resulting inequalities to obtain the decay estimate needed for the induction step.
+However, the estimate \eqref{eq:odecarleman2g} turns out to be too lossy to allow us to do this in a single application.
 We will need to supplement it with estimates of $\ve{W}$ and $\ve{Y}$ relative to the purely time-dependent weight $\sigma$ on regions of spacetime where $|z-z_0|^2/\tau > cm$ for some $c$.

-In fact, the weakness of \eqref{eq:odecarleman2g} is the reason we need to employ an induction argument at all.
-By contrast, in \cite{KotschwarWangConical}, where the background metric converges smoothly to a conical metric as $\tau \to 0$, and in \cite{WangCylindrical}, in which the analysis reduces to that of a scalar function satisfying a strictly parabolic inequality, the exponential decay can be deduced in a single step.
+The lack of a sufficiently strong counterpart to \eqref{eq:pdecarleman2} for the ODE component is in fact the reason we need to employ an induction argument at all.
+By contrast, in \cite{KotschwarWangConical}, where the background metric converges smoothly to a conical metric as $\tau \to 0$, and in \cite{WangCylindrical}, where the analysis reduces to that of a strictly parabolic inequality for a scalar equation, the exponential decay can be deduced in a single step.

-In the proof of Proposition \ref{prop:xypolydecay} in the next subsection we will use the following two technical lemmas to relate the localized estimates to the unlocalized estimates.
-We will use the first of these lemmas to convert Gaussian-weighted $L^2$-bounds on $\ve{W}$, $\nabla\ve{W}$ and $\ve{Y}$ on sets $\Dc_r(z)$ of a fixed radius $r$ into slightly weaker bounds minus the Gaussian weights on sets $\Dc_{s}(z)$ with $s \ll r$.
+In our proof of Proposition \ref{prop:xypolydecay} in the next subsection, we will use the following two technical lemmas to blend the localized estimates with the unlocalized ones.
+The purpose of the first of these is to convert Gaussian-weighted $L^2$-bounds on $\ve{W}$, $\nabla\ve{W}$ and $\ve{Y}$ on sets $\Dc_r(z)$ of a fixed radius $r$ into slightly weaker bounds minus the Gaussian weights on sets $\Dc_{s}(z)$ with $s \ll r$.
 The proof is by an elementary covering argument.